davelosert/gh-org-license-audit/README.md

 This command exports the licenses of all dependencies in a GitHub organization to a CSV file.

 > [!IMPORTANT]
 > For large organizations, this command may take several hours to run.
-It needs to fetch all the [SBOMs](https://docs.github.com/en/rest/dependency-graph/sboms?apiVersion=2022-11-28) from all the repositories in the organization, while respecting the primary and secondary [GitHub API Rate Limits](https://docs.github.com/en/enterprise-cloud@latest/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
+It needs to fetch all the [SBOMs][sboms] from all the repositories in the organization, while respecting the primary and secondary [GitHub API Rate Limits][rate-limits].

 You can run this command with the following options: